Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 ### Independent Contrasts

 The significance of the result when considering Dinosauria collectively may be an artifact resulting from differences in the character combinations between the two datasets.
 Our data includes more large ornithischians than saurischians, but saurischians tend to have more proximal fourth trochanters than ornithischians.
 Sampling the two clades separately therefore undersamples the diversity of morphology present in the dataset, and may have caused the regressions to be insignificant.

+## Conclusion

+Our results shed new light on the conclusions reached by Persons and Currie (2014).
+Their central hypothesis - that ornithischian dinosaurs developed distally-positioned fourth trochanters as a response to pursuit predation by tyrannosaurid dinosaurs - is incompatible with our results; distally-positioned fourth trochanters first appeared in the late Triassic, in very basal ornithischians that predated tyrannosaurs by nearly 100 million years.

+However, our results do indicate that fourth trochanter position shows a strong phylogenetic signal, with related taxa resembling each other closely.
+Since this phylogenetic signal is only discernable when considering all of the taxa in our dataset (i.e. not considering Saurischia and Ornithischia separately), we can state confidently that this represents a sustained morphological difference between the two clades.
+Contrary to our prediction, body mass showed little to no association with fourth trochanter position.
+We can therefore conclude that Persons and Currie (2014) were correct in their assertion that the two clades adopted different locomotor strategies.
+Further biomechanical research remains to be done to determine the exact nature of the locomotor strategies adopted by the two groups.

 ## References